webtactics/pmfresh.com.au/pages/about.md

 ---
 layout: layouts/grid-about.njk
-title: About the Gloucester Thunderbolts Swimming Club
+title: Who We Are.
 description:
 section: about
 class: about
 date: 2024-10-23
 permalink: /about/
 metadata:
-  title: About the Gloucester Thunderbolts Swimming Club
+  title: About PMFresh - Who We Are.
 eleventyNavigation:
   key: About
   order: 1